compusciencing/compusciencing.github.io/_posts/2018-12-11-dipto-csc-799-report.md

 If we have a group of words meaning similar thing and we know only one or two meaning the opposite, word embedding models can find the similar words; that can even specialized for our problem context if we chose to train our own word embedding models.

-Upto this point we have talking about how we can use words or synonyms of words to perform natural language processing tasks.
+Upto this point I have talked about how we can use words or synonyms of words to perform natural language processing tasks.
 These sort of approaches work better with naive Bayes distribution model when the vocabulary for problem space is known and predefined.
 In case where we do not want our system to be limited by the EXACT words in the corpus rather we want to have an overall idea about the way of expression or conveying of information, we use sentiment analysis.
 Sentiment analysis being a popular technique comes readily with python NLTK library.
 Besides, a good number of resouces can be found on the internet about it.
 In this report, we will discuss a relatively new approach called tone analysis.

 # Tone Analysis with IBM Tone Analyzer